-A guide to understanding a Georgia Uniform Motor Vehicle Accident Report
+A Guide to A Georgia Uniform Motor Vehicle Accident Report

 A serious auto accident, truck accident, motorcycle accident, or commercial vehicle accident is a traumatic and tumultuous experience.
-Once the dust settles though, you will need to obtain a copy of the accident report from the jurisdictional precinct of the reporting officer.
+Once the dust settles though, you will need to obtain a copy of the Georgia motor vehicle accident report from the jurisdictional precinct of the reporting officer.

 Despite what can appear to be an overwhelming and confusing task, most Georgia accident reports provide a reasonably comprehensive story of what happened in a car accident.
 One just needs to know where to look.

 Typically, in Georgia, a police officer arrives on the scene after an accident has been reported and speaks with all the parties involved about their version of events.
 He or she may speak with witnesses if there are any, and then draft up a Georgia accident report from all the information he has gathered.
 You are not allowed to look over the officer’s shoulder while the Georgia accident report is being drafted.